| The Outer Side of Life: A Poetry and Prose Anthology

 a native of North Carolina, was raised in Harnett Co. where he graduated

 from Benhaven High School.
-He attended Texas Western College, the University
+He attended Texas Western College, the

-High.
-Elizabeth MacKenzie
+anthology, Mountain High.
+Elizabeth

-- half a bubble off plumb, with three like-minded friends.
-The Eratica
+literary magazine, Eratica - half a bubble off plumb, with three

-dream died after four years due to lack of funding.
-Her work has been published
+lack of funding.
+Her work has been published in Bellowing Ark, Maxis

-in Bellowing Ark, Maxis Review, Water Flying Annual, and an anthology,
+Review, Water Flying Annual, and an anthology, Love, Grandma:

-her husband and two dogs.
+husband and two dogs.
 Daryl Holmes,

 a native of Westerly, RI, and resident of Thibodaux, LA, teaches English